eshedmargalit/paperaweek/README.md

 REACT_APP_MSCOG_KEY1=
 ```

+#### Mongo Databases

+We have two databases, one for development/staging, and one used in deployment.
+The deployment database should never be used during writing or testing of code.

+##### Development/Staging

 For development, we use the Mongo Atlas cluster "pawnonprodcluster" and the database
 `paw`.
 An example connection string for that database looks like: